connietran-dev/password-generator/README.md

 The webpage will prompt you for your desired password length and then ask for your password criteria - whether to include symbols, numbers, lowercase characters, and/or uppercase characters.

+If time permits, a future improvement would be a refactor of the code.
+I'd like to add the user's desired characters (symbols, numbers, etc.) to a larger array and use Math.random to select from the larger array to generate the password.

+However, this was ultimately an exercise in utilizing vanilla Javascript and fundamental Javascript concepts.

 The live page can be found here: https://connietran-dev.github.io/password-generator/

 ---